O2 Apollo Manchester

 It was taken over by an independent operator from 30th January 1977 and began to stage pop concerts, with the occasional use for films to fill in dates.
 Eventually films were dropped.

 This stunning Art Moderne style palace became owned by Apollo Leisure, followed by Live Nation.
-Now independently operated, it serves as a 2,693-seat capacity (3,500 with standing room) concert venue.
+Now independently operated by the Academy Music Group, it serves as a 2,693-seat capacity (3,500 with standing room) concert venue.
 The cafe and ballroom have been unused for several years.

 The O2 Apollo Manchester is a Grade II Listed building.